TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 Using this pattern gives you the freedom to only import the functions you need in the various files of your program.
 So it's perfectly fine to only import `functionOne` if that's the only one you need.

 The various import/export methods are best explained in the docs that we linked earlier - [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).
+[This video](https://youtu.be/cRHQNNcYf6s) can be helpful to understand import and export.

 ### Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
 If you’re having trouble answering the questions below on your own, review the material above to find the answer.